k2view-academy/K2View-Academy/articles/15_web_services/11_response_codes.md

 The server failed to fulfill an apparently valid request.

 The 5xx Server Error status code indicates that the server is aware that it has erred or is incapable of performing the requested method.
-*	Apart for when responding to a HEAD request, the server SHOULD send a representation with an explanation about the error and whether it is a temporary or permanent condition.
+*	Except for when responding to a HEAD request, the server SHOULD send a representation with an explanation about the error and whether it is a temporary or permanent condition.
 *	A user agent SHOULD display any included notifications to the user.
 *	These response codes apply to any request method.